FidelCapo/Slic3r-Manual/src/first-print/configuration-wizard.md

 that the printer uses.
 This should have been specified when the printer was built or configured.
 If unsure then contact the supplier.

- ![Configuration Wizard: Firmware
+> ![Configuration Wizard: Firmware
-Type](images/configuration-wizard/configuration_wizard_firmware_type.png "fig:")
+>Type](images/configuration-wizard/configuration_wizard_firmware_type.png "fig:")

 2. Bed Size
 -----------

+>Zvolte zda máte čtvercový nebo kulatý tvar Bedu.

 This setting defines the maximum distance the extruder may travel along the X and Y axis.
 If the dimensions are not readily available for the printer then it can be easily measured.